RJusiak/SaccadeDetection/README.md

 trial 6.
 Similarily, ETdata(2,6).Y contains corresponding y-coordinates.

 Results are stored in the folder 'DetectionResults' in the file 'DetectionResults.mat'.
 The results can be accessed from the variable ETparams.

+The "Graphs" folder contains examples of results.
+The original data of a Participant/Trial as well as the detected saccades & fixations are ploted onto the corresponding presented stimulus.